Hugo Broos: Managerial career

 He was sacked in 2012 and became manager of the national team of Cameroon.
 He led the team to victory in the 2017 Africa Cup of Nations.
 He took the role of sporting director of K.V.
 Oostende after being laid-off as Cameroon's coach in February 2018.

 On 5 May 2021, he was appointed manager of the South Africa national team.
-He led South Africa to a third-place finish at the 2023 Africa Cup of Nations In October 2025, Broos ran a successful campaign of leading South Africa in qualifying for the 2026 FIFA World Cup.
+He led South Africa to a third-place finish at the 2023 Africa Cup of Nations.
+In October 2025, Broos ran a successful campaign of leading South Africa in qualifying for the 2026 FIFA World Cup.
 Shortly after, he announced that he would retire from coaching after the 2026 FIFA World Cup.

+On the opening day of the 2026 World Cup, Broos became the oldest coach to manage a World Cup team.
+However, merely five hours after South Africa's match ended, Miroslav Koubek broke the record by 222 days, and, less than three days later, the title was passed to Dick Advocaat of the Curaçao national team, who surpassed Koubek by roughly four years.
+He led South Africa to a 1–0 victory over South Korea in the third group-stage match, securing the country's first-ever qualification for the World Cup knockout phase as group runners-up.
+At 74 years and 75 days old, he became the oldest coach in FIFA World Cup history to win a match, surpassing the previous record held by Carlos Queiroz earlier in the tournament.
+Broos retired from coaching after the tournament.